Meet Corliss Archer

 Meet Corliss Archer is an American radio program from radio's Golden Age that ran from January 7, 1943, to September 30, 1956.
 Although it was CBS's answer to NBC's A Date with Judy, it was also broadcast by NBC in 1948 as a summer replacement for The Bob Hope Show.
 From October 3, 1952, to June 26, 1953, it aired on ABC, finally returning to CBS.
 Despite the program's long run, fewer than 24 episodes are known to exist.

+Origins

+It was based on a series of short stories introduced in 1943, in Good Housekeeping magazine. by F. Hugh Herbert.
+The story cycle was also adapted to theatre, as Kiss and Tell.
+Herbert based some content of the show on activities of his teenage daughter.